Relationship-based pricing

-Relationship-based Pricing (RBP) is a pricing and billing framework in the banking industry where pricing is determined based on a customer's overall purchases and circumstances, rather than being delivered on a product-by-product basis.
+Relationship-based pricing (RBP) is a pricing and billing framework in the banking industry where pricing is determined based on a customer's overall purchases and circumstances, rather than being delivered on a product-by-product basis.
 With RBP, banks use customer-based parameters, such as the level of overall business the customer does with a bank or the types of services purchased, to determine pricing.

 Financial services industry analysts like Celent and TowerGroup endorse relationship-based pricing to improve profitability.

-RBP billing products include ORMB from Oracle Corporation, miRevenue from Zafin, and Xelerate from SunTec.
+RBP billing products include ORMB from Oracle Corporation, miRevenue from Zafin and Product & Pricing Catalog from Amdocs.